-In general, the department approves trade applications when they are complete, there is a sufficient volume available to trade, the trade meets relevant trading rules and water allocation plan principles, and all associated fees, charges and debts have been paid.
+In general, the department approves trade applications provided: there is a sufficient volume of water available to trade; all associated fees, charges and debts have been paid; and the trade meets relevant trading rules and water allocation plan principles.

 A record of all water trades approved in South Australia by the department, including price information (when provided), is publicly accessible for viewing and download through the department's WaterConnect website.

-All state‑wide water licence and permit application forms, including in relation to the transfer of water rights are available here.
+All statewide water licence and permit application forms, including those that facilitate water trade are available for download.